 - We justify our thoughts, feelings and actions.
 So our headspace is filled with explaining to ourselves (and others) why we said the things we did and took the action we took.

-- We take offense or take personally the thing that was said to us, as though it was intended to provoke us.
+- We take personally the thing that was said to us, as though it was intended to provoke us.

 - We blame for our actions, thoughts and feelings, subtly or otherwise, rather than taking full responsibility.
 This may include us self-flagellating, as well as blaming others.